MetaMask/metamask-improvement-proposals/PROCESS-GUIDE.md

 - **Draft** - The initial proposal stage, indicating that the proposal is in development.
 The proposal will be submitted for review after being properly formatted.
 Major changes to the proposal are expected during this stage.
 - **Review** - The proposal author(s) marked this proposal as ready for peer review.
 All members of the community are encouraged to participate.
 Incremental changes to the proposal are expected during this stage.
 - **Declined** - The proposal may be declined for many reasons.
 Most common reason would be because it does not align with the design principles or long-term direction of the system and will not be considered for implementation.
 This status is final.
 If the idea is to be pursued again, a new proposal MUST be created.
 - **Last Call** - The proposal has generally been accepted, but requires a period of further comment and feedback from the community prior to implementation.
+It's best practice to include a Last Call, but some Maintainer MIPs may skip this stage.
 - **Accepted** - The proposal has been accepted and is planned for implementation by a specific group.
 Only critical changes based on implementation considerations are expected at this stage.
 - **Stagnant** - A proposal may be stagnant if it is no longer planned for implementation or has not been actively developed for 6-months.
 It may either be declined or remain in the stagnant state until it is ready to move forward again.
 - **Implemented** - The proposal has been successfully implemented according to the specification in the MIP.
 The proposal MUST be fully implemented before being considered for this status.
 The stability of the implementation will be indicated by three stability levels.